-No matter how well you have designed, developed, and deployed the CSMS; it is destined to fail unless the underlying safety culture expresses real management commitment, tough-caring leadership, and genuine employee involvement.
-This module will briefly explore some of the effective strategies for improving the safety culture through leadership, commitment and employee involvement in worksite safety.
+In this course we will first discuss the necessity of building a firm foundation for a world-class CSMS.
+No matter how well you may have developed and deployed the CSMS; it is destined to fail unless the underlying foundation is an effective safety culture that expresses real management commitment, tough-caring leadership, and genuine employee involvement.
+This module will explore some of the important considerations to do that.

-There is no single definition of “a safety culture”.
-The term first arose after the investigation of the Chernobyl nuclear disaster in 1986 which led to safety culture being defined as “an organizational atmosphere where safety and health is understood to be, and is accepted as, the number one priority”.
-However, as we'll learn, safety should not be considered a "priority," but rather a “value."
+The traditional definition of "safety culture" in an organization is, "an organizational atmosphere where safety and health is understood to be, and is accepted as, the number one priority."
+However, as we'll learn, to be most effective, safety should not be considered a "priority," but rather a "core value."
 So we still need to ask: "What is a safety culture?"

-A strong safety and health culture is the result of:
+A strong safety culture is the result of:

-Tough-controlling leadership: Managers are tough on safety to control losses.
+Managers are tough on safety to control production.
 They have high standards for behavior and performance, and they control all aspects of work to ensure compliance.
-This leadership model is most frequently exhibited in the "traditional" management model.
-As employers gain greater understanding, attitudes and strategies to fulfill their legal and fiscal obligations improve.
-They become more effective in designing safety management systems that successfully reduce injuries and illnesses, thereby cutting production costs.
-Leaders displaying this leadership model believe tight control is necessary to achieve numerical goals.
+This is most often considered the "traditional" approach to safety leadership.
+Leaders using this approach may be more successful, but employees usually do not perceive them as real leaders.
+Managers believe tight control is necessary to achieve production goals.
 Communication is typically top-down and information is used to control.
-A safety "director" is usually appointed to act as a safety cop: responsible for controlling the safety function.
+Unfortunately, a safety manager is typically hired to act as a safety "cop" rather than an internal consultant.

-You can find out more about tough-caring and other leadership models in Course 700.
+You can learn more about leadership styles in Course 700, Introduction to Safety Management.

 You can learn more about this topic in Course 712.

-Proactive vs. reactive safety leadership: Integrating safety and health concerns into the everyday work allows for a proactive approach to safety.
+Integrating safety and health concerns into everyday work allows for a proactive approach to safety.
 In a proactive approach, hazards and unsafe behaviors are addressed before an injury or illness occurs.
 In a reactive safety culture, safety is not a problem until after an injury or accident occurs.

 Before you set out to create the world's best CSMS, make sure that top management in your organization fully supports and has made a real commitment to your effort.
-But, what’s the difference between "support" and "commitment”?
+But, what is the difference between "support" and "commitment?"

-Top management may communicate their support for safety, but the real test for commitment is the degree to which management acts on their communication with serious investments in time and money.
-When management merely communicates their interest in safety, but does not follow through with action, they are expressing moral support, not commitment.
+Top management may communicate their support for safety, but the real test for commitment is the degree to which management acts on their words with serious investments in time and money.
+When management merely communicates their interest in safety, but does not follow through with action, they are expressing only support, not commitment.

-So, what’s the secret in getting top management commitment to safety?
+So, what is the secret in getting top management commitment to safety?
 The answer to that question is that management commitment will occur to the extent each employer clearly understands the positive benefits to their own success as well as to the success of the company.

 Most employers will put time and money into employee safety when they understand the benefits in terms of how their commitment helps to fulfill their social, fiscal and/or legal obligations as an employer.
 Therefore, you should stress the benefits to your employer when meeting each of the three obligations.
 Let's take a look:

-The social obligation: Get management to come to the realization that long-term corporate survival depends on being a good "corporate citizen" in the community by doing whatever it takes to keep employees safe an and healthful at work.
+Get management to come to the realization that long-term corporate survival depends on being a good "corporate citizen" in the community by doing whatever it takes to keep employees safe and healthful at work.
 By the way, fulfilling this obligation is most effective in assuring the long term success for the company.

 Because construction is such a hazardous industry, most employers understand the importance of a strong safety committee.
 This is one of the most important safety teams within the CSMS and a very important part of employee involvement.

-At least annually the CSC should develop its own strategic plan with written Safety goals and objectives, and the tactics to achieve them.
+At least annually the CSC can develop its own strategic plan with written safety goals and objectives, and the tactics to achieve them.
 Monthly tracking of progress is also important.
 The safety goals and objective should be communicated to all employees.

-Employees should participate in regular safety inspections (Daily/Weekly/Monthly/Quarterly) to help identify potentially hazardous conditions and unsafe actions and initiate corrections.
-Findings should be presented to the decision-maker who is usually the executive in charge of your company.
-Also send a copy of the findings to supervisors and safety committee for review.
+Another important way employees are involved in safety is to participate in regular walk-around safety inspections to help identify potentially hazardous conditions, unsafe actions, and initiate corrective actions.
+Inspection findings should be presented to the decision-maker and copies of the findings should be sent to supervisors and the safety committee for review.

-Corrective action should be approved by the decision-maker and implemented under the direction of a designated line worksite superintendent, manager, or supervisor.
+Corrective actions should be approved by the decision-maker and implemented under the direction of a designated line worksite superintendent, manager, or supervisor.

-The employees in your company are crucial to the company's success, so they should be encouraged to make safety suggestions to help improve a process, prevent an accident, or to make any improvement in the CSMS.
+Employee involvement is crucial to the company's success, so they should be encouraged to make safety suggestions to help improve the CSMS.
+Suggestions include ways to improve: